Scope of application

 Effects

-When the request is granted, the legal consequences of the failure to meet the time limit are deemed not to have occurred (A122(3) EPC).
+When the request is granted, the legal consequences of the failure to observe the time limit are deemed not to have occurred (A122(3) EPC).

-However, if a third party has begun to work (or has made effective and serious preparations to work the invention) in good faith the invention between the loss of rights and the publication of the decision to re-establish rights, they may continue such use free of charge for their own purposes (A122(5) EPC).
+Nevertheless, if a third party has begun to work (or has made effective and serious preparations to work the invention) in good faith the invention between the loss of rights and the publication of the decision to re-establish rights, it will be possible for them to continue such working free of charge for their own purposes or needs (A122(5) EPC).

 To benefit from this free license, it is nevertheless necessary that the patent application has been published (J5/79).